SheriffMudasir/binary_trees/README.md

 ## Conclusion

-This Binary Tree project provides a foundation for my understanding and working with binary trees.
+This Binary Tree project provides a foundation for understanding and working with binary trees.